Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Doctor’s Orders**

-    During a short rest, you can clean and bind the wounds of injured creatures.
+    During a Short Rest, you can clean and bind the wounds of injured creatures.
 You can forego rolling Hit Die to maximize the amount of healing for a number of Hit Dice equal to your Wisdom Modifier.

 ### Medium Armour Master